The Perpetrator Studies Network has more than 200 members from all over the world. Click on a name to read more about the individual members:

 He publishes regularly a column on http://www.nrc.nl/rechtenbestuur.

-Eva van Roekel holds a Master of Science degree in Latin American and Caribbean Studies from Utrecht University (2007).
+Eva van Roekel is assistant professor of Cultural Anthropology at the Vrije Universiteit Amsterdam.
+She holds a Master of Science degree in Latin American and Caribbean Studies from Utrecht University (2007).
+Her research interests revolve around visual anthropology, military culture, morality, human rights, conflict, Latin America and phenomenology.
 During her studies (BA and MA) she conducted fieldwork in Caracas, on research topics about political conflict, poverty and stigma.
-Since 2009 she has been working on a PhD research project in Cultural Anthropology on state violence, emotion and law in post-dictatorial Argentina, for which she has conducted more than 20 months of ethnographic fieldwork among indicted military officers, victims and human rights activists.
-Since 2012 Eva has been teaching anthropology at Utrecht University and at the University of Amsterdam.
+She received her doctoral degree in Cultural Anthropology at Utrecht University in 2016.
+Her research focused on state violence, emotion and law in post-dictatorial Argentina, and in this context, she conducted more than 20 months of ethnographic fieldwork among indicted military officers, victims and human rights activists.
+Her current research focuses on the Venezuelan crisis and refugees in the neighbouring countries.

 Peter Romijn is a historian and senior researcher at the NIOD Institute for War, Holocaust, and Genocide Studies, as well as a Professor at the University of Amsterdam, specialized in 20th Century History, in particular concerning public governance in times of wars and crises.
 In the 1990s he was one of the founding members of the original NIOD Perpetrator Studies group, which was later expanded in connection with Utrecht University.